 This trail is trying to kick my butt.
 But I keep kicking back.

 After the visit, we walked over to Walgreens for meds and since we’re about fifteen or twenty miles off trail, people here assume we are homeless.
 It’s the craziest thing.
+I didn’t think I’d ever be mistaken for homeless during my life, but here we are.

 All this to say, I’m good.
 Steve’s good.
 We’re waiting on an Uber back to a motel in the land of hikers, where we’ll fit right in again!